Skoteinos1/RSA_breaker/README.md

 When we have keys, we try to decrypt message with different set of keys<br>

 option 3:<br>
-In this step we caount which key pair can open most mesasges encrypted by other key pairs
+In this step we count which key pair can open most mesasges encrypted by other key pairs<br>

 option 4:<br>
-Get print out of most succesfull keys
+Get print out of most succesfull keys<br>

 option 5:<br>
-Get list of key pairs which can be opened by selected key
+Get list of key pairs which can be opened by selected key<br>

 option 6:<br>
 Easy to check encryption and decryption process.
-To see if messages are same and if everything works properly.
+To see if messages are same and if everything works properly.<br>

+option 7:<br>
+Well... it is little bit embarassing but I forgot what this does<br>